KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/NPC Peacekeepers/Hank Dreadbone.md

 ###### Recruitment
 Hank Dreadbone was automatically recruited into the peacekeeper force as an S-Rank
 ##### Abilities
-Hank Dreadbone is a level 16 Curse of Possession Accursed
+Hank Dreadbone is a Curse of Possession Accursed